This is part of a three-year exploration of the Siren archetype that involves moving from survival to stillness, and finally, to sovereignty.

 And that is when she rose.

 I couldn’t help but think of myself.
-The way I fight to determine my path, my direction, my next steps.
+The way I try to determine my path, my direction, my next steps.
 The way I try to assign meaning to everything as if clarity must be earned through effort.
-I’m not sure whether this conditioning is universal or uniquely mine, but it has been hard to release the belief that rising is an act of will, a muscular, aggressive ascent.

-It’s a knee-jerk response to claw for the surface, to climb the water like a ladder.
+A knee-jerk response to claw for the surface, to climb the water like a ladder.

-In this middle ground of my own life, I realize I have been braced for a struggle.
-I have been treading water with a frantic, invisible effort, terrified that if I stop “processing” or “healing” or “figuring it out,” I will disappear into the dark.
-I’ve been treating my growth like a marathon swim, measuring the distance to a shore I’m not even sure I want to land on yet.
+In this middle ground of my own life, I realize I have been braced for struggle.
+Treading water with a quiet, constant effort.
+Afraid that if I stop processing, or healing, or figuring it out, I will disappear into the dark.

 To the Siren, the water is not an enemy to be conquered; it is the medium that holds her.

 If I carry my aunt’s lesson into this space, buoyancy becomes my new home frequency.
-It is the acceptance that I don’t have to solve my grief or fix my survival reflexes in order to stay afloat.
-I only have to stop fighting the fact that they exist.
+It is the acceptance that I don’t have to solve my grief or resolve my survival reflexes in order to stay afloat.

 Always,